-The preschool years are foundational for creating life-long learners, developing social skills, and building self confidence.
-We are committed to providing a safe environment that is rich in God's word and strive to support each child spiritually, academically, and emotionally.
+The preschool years are foundational for creating life-long learners, developing social skills, and building self-confidence.
+We are committed to providing a safe environment that is rich in God's word, and strive to support each child spiritually, cognitively, and emotionally.

 We encourage you to become familiar with your child's class schedule and teacher.
-Keeping a consistent routine and an open line of communication is key for having a successful preschool experience.
-Do not hesitate to contact us with any questions or concerns, or simply to check on your child.
+Keeping a consistent routine and an open line of communication is key to a successful preschool experience.
+The professionals at the Learning Cottage are great at what they do!
+Do not hesitate to contact us with any questions or concerns (or just to check on your baby!).